-Join Patrick Rauland for an in-depth discussion in this video Next steps, part of Learn Shopify: The Basics.
+Join Patrick Rauland for an in-depth discussion in this video Next steps, part of Learning Shopify.

 - [Narrator] We've built a pretty solid store…and explored many of the fundamentals of running…an effective eCommerce site.…The next best step is to go out there and build…your own site with Shopify.…There's a temptation to fine tune your site to death.…I recommend that you go out and launch your site…as soon as you're comfortable with the design.…Selling products on a live site is the best way to learn.…Once your store is up and running,…it's all about optimization.…Î recommend the course Conversion Rate Optimization…Fundamentals available in the library.…

 Also check out the Shopify blog.…It has a lot of great advice for store owners.…Thanks for watching.…Get out there, and happy selling.…